EONRaider/Arp-Spoofer/README.md

 with `Gateway IP`.
-- `Target MAC`: Send a UDP datagram with an empty byte string to a random ephemeral port on the target system (effectively making the attacker system execute an ARP request to the broadcast address) and then reading the newly written information from the ARP table.
+- `Target MAC`: Send a UDP datagram with an empty byte string to a random ephemeral port on the target system (effectively making the attacker system execute an ARP request followed by an ICMP probe to the broadcast address) and then reading the newly written information from the ARP table.

 ## Legal Disclaimer